Yes, everyone applies through the same process and program no matter where they live in Alaska.

 For More Information

-Alaska Housing Rent Relief provides up to 12 months of rent and/or utility relief to eligible Alaskans who have been impacted by the COVID-19 pandemic.
-The Alaska Housing Finance Corporation will administer up to $200 million in federal funds to eligible Alaskan renters through an application process.
+Alaska Housing Rent Relief provides financial assistance for rent and/or utility obligations to eligible Alaskans who have been impacted by the COVID-19 pandemic.
+Approved payments are made directly to landlords and utility companies.

 Register with Alaska Housing Rent Relief as a landlord which will reduce the number of requests from tenants for your information.
 By providing your tax and payment information, we can get you paid faster and, ultimately, keep your tenants in their rental homes.